dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 Enter compensation – payments for buying, receipts for sales – in \$ millions.
 Enter as a formula.
 Multiple the sale price in \$/acre-foot by the buy or sell volume in maf.
 Table 8 shows rough Colorado River water prices.
+Table 9 shows example compensation for different water prices and target water volumes.

 -   For example, a purchase of 0.5 maf at \$500 per acre-foot is (0.5)(500) =
     \$250 million.